 \subsection{Deep learning based Super-Resolution}

-Deep learning attracts increasing attention for natural image super-resolution since 2014, when Dong \etal first introduced convolution neural network (CNN) to solve the problem of natural image super-resolution and demonstrated state-of-the-art restoration quality \cite{dong2014image}.
-Ledig \etal proposed a method based on generative adversarial network and skipped residual network \cite{he2016deep}.
-The method employed perceptual loss through VGG network~\cite{simonyan2014very,johnson2016perceptual} which is able to recover photo-realistic textures from heavily down-sampled images~\cite{ledig2016photo}.
-Usually, natural image SR methods only works up to 8 times upscaling.
+Deep learning attracts increasing attention for natural image super-resolution since 2014 when Dong \etal first introduced convolution neural network (CNN) to solve the problem of natural image super-resolution and demonstrated state-of-the-art restoration quality \cite{dong2016image}.
+Ledig \etal proposed a method based on generative adversarial network and skipped residual network.
+The method employed perceptual loss through the VGG network which can recover photo-realistic textures from heavily down-sampled images~\cite{ledig2016photo}.
+Usually, natural image SR methods only work up to 8 times upscaling.
 There have been several attempts to address the MSI-SR or HSI-SR with deep learning in a supervised fashion.
 In 2015, a modified sparse tied-weights denoising autoencoder was proposed by Huang \textit{et al.}~\cite{huang2015new} to enhance the resolution of MSI.
-The method assumes that the mapping function between LR and HR PAN are the same as the one between LR and HR MSI.
+The method assumes that the mapping function between LR and HR PAN is the same as the one between LR and HR MSI.
 Masi \etal proposed a supervised three-layer SRCNN~\cite{masi2016pansharpening} to learn the mapping function between LR MSI and HR MSI.
-Similar to~\cite{masi2016pansharpening}, Wei \etal~\cite{wei2017boosting} learned the mapping function with deep residual network~\cite{he2016deep}.
-Li \etal~\cite{li2017hyperspectral} solved the HSI-SR problem by learning a mapping function with spatial constraint strategy and convolutional neural network.
-Dian \etal~\cite{dian2018deep} initialized the HR HSI from the fusion framework via Sylvester equation.
+Similar to~\cite{masi2016pansharpening}, Wei \etal~\cite{wei2017boosting} learned the mapping function with deep residual network.
+Li \etal~\cite{li2017hyperspectral} solved the HSI-SR problem by learning a mapping function with spatial constraint strategy and convolutional neural network (CNN).
+Dian \etal~\cite{dian2018deep} initialized the HR HSI from the fusion framework via the Sylvester equation.
 Then, the mapping function is trained between the initialized HR-HSI and the reference HR HSI through deep residual learning.